The oldest plant on earth protects you from modern dangers.

 For maximum nutritional value, eat seaweed fresh.

-- Kombu is a sea vegetable which grows in deep sea waters around Hokkaido.
+• Kombu is a sea vegetable that grows in deep-sea waters around Hokkaido.
 It is sold dry in hard sheets or in powder form.
 It is mostly used in Soups as a stock.

-- Wakame is a sea vegetable, which grows in cool to cold sea waters.
-It can be used in soups, salads, with other dishes and as seasoning.
+• Wakame is a sea vegetable, which grows in cool to cold sea waters.
+It can be used in soups, salads, with other dishes, and as a seasoning.

-- Dulse is a red color and has a delicious fresh crisp flavor.
-It comes in soft sheets in a packages or dried granules that can be sprinkled on food either during cooking or at the table.
+• Dulse is red colour and has a delicious fresh crisp flavour.
+It comes in soft sheets in a package or dulse dried granules that can be sprinkled on food either during cooking or at the table.

-- Nori - It is thin and its oily iridescence reflects the colors of the rainbow.
+• Nori is thin and its oily iridescence reflects the colors of the rainbow.
 This is the most popular Seaweed for eating, both historically and today.
 We mostly know it from eating Maki Sushi.
-It comes in sheets in a packages or dried granules that can be sprinkled on food either during cooking or at the table.
+It comes in sheets in a package or nori dried flakes that can be sprinkled on food either during cooking or at the table.

-- Arame is a dark brown sea vegetable when fresh and blackish when dried.
-As all other dried seaweed, it is very rich in minerals, particularly calcium and protein (7.5%).
-Arame can be used as a substitute for wakame or hijiki in many applications.
+• Arame is a dark brown sea vegetable when fresh and blackish when dried.
+Like all other dried seaweed, it is very rich in minerals, particularly calcium and protein (7.5%).
+Arame seaweed can be used as a substitute for wakame or hijiki in many applications.

-Also, there is Kelp which is the most nutritious; it is very high in iodine, contains iron, sodium, phosphorus, calcium, magnesium and potassium and vitamins A, B1, B2, C, D and E, plus amino acids.
-It is a very strong tasting seaweed which over powers most foods so not often cooked with.
-Kelp often taken in capsules or tablets.
+Also, there is Kelp which is the most nutritious; it is very high in iodine, contains iron, sodium, phosphorus, calcium, magnesium and potassium, and vitamins A, B1, B2, C, D, and E, plus amino acids.
+It is a very strong tasting seaweed which can be overpowering for most foods, so I do not often cook with.
+Kelp is often taken in capsules or powder as a supplement.

 Now we know why many of us love seaweed so much!
 It is soooo good for us.